teodor-valchev/Softuni-JS-Path/03. JS-Back End/03. MongoDb-and-Mongoose/01. Cubicle-Part-2/Readme.md

 Cubicle is a web application built with Express.js for managing and showcasing a collection of items.
 It provides a platform for users to browse, add, edit, and delete items within their collection.

 ## Functionality

 - Browse a collection of items
 - Add new items to the collection
-- Edit existing items
-- Delete items from the collection
 - Create and attach accessories to items

 ## Expected Behavior